sxjscience/HKO-7/README.md

 About
 -----

-Source code for the paper [Deep learning for precipitation nowcasting: A benchmark and a new model](https://arxiv.org/pdf/1706.03458.pdf)
+Source code of the paper [Deep learning for precipitation nowcasting: A benchmark and a new model](https://arxiv.org/pdf/1706.03458.pdf)

 If you use the code or find it helpful, please cite the following paper:
 ```